scrapinghub/portia/README.md

 A Karma test eviroment is now available.
 To run the ui tests:

   	npm install
 	export PATH="./node_modules/.bin:$PATH"
   	karma start

 You can download npm from https://npmjs.org

 There is only one integration test implemented at the moment, and it is quite trivial.
 Many more coming soon.
-Also note that the current test is not currently mocking API requests so it requires for slyd to be running.
+Also note that the current test is not currently mocking API requests so it requires for slyd to be running (and serving a project called test with at least one spider) to pass.

-Look at karma.conf.js to configure test options.
+Look at *karma.conf.js* to configure test options.

 The tests are located in:

 	media/tests